 I have set up my browser with google/ig and get regular alerts on web sites that feature self esteem and self confidence.
-I feature some of the better self esteem pages in Self Esteem Review (many just flag up problems with low self esteem rather than solutions).
 Looking at my links to self confidence, there have been three recent articles that suggest doing certain activities can boost self confidence.
 I highlight the comments from the karate and ballet instructors, plus the psychologist who looked at magic tricks.

 Karate Helps Self Confidence